Ismenama5s/haseeb-qureshi.github.io/_posts/2017-12-29-why-you-should-give-now-not-later.md

 Let's say your capital is x = 1000.
 With some amount of compounding interest, eventually x will be 10,000.
 But then it should take the same amount of time for x to become 100,000, and then eventually 1,000,000.
 If you take this argument seriously, when are you suppose to decide "okay, this has compounded enough, it's time to give it away"?
 If anything, it seems like the more money you have, the more valuable the compounding interest will be, so the less you should ever want to give.

-The natural answer might be right before you die (this won't be optimal tax-wise, but ignore that).
+The natural answer might be to give right before you die (this won't be optimal tax-wise, but ignore that).
 If that's the case, then it's only by accident of our lifespans that we should give money at all.
 If healthcare reached the level that you could extend your life indefinitely, then there would be no point at which it would actually make sense to cut the cord and donate money.

 This seems clearly wrong.

 A stronger version of the argument goes like this: early in your career, it makes more sense to invest in yourself and your own runway so you can increase your earning potential and take more high-value risks.
-So doesn't it make sense invest in yourself early on, and then donate later?
+So shouldn't you invest in yourself early on, and then donate later?

 This I agree with more.
-If you're early in your career or need to build your credentials/expertise, or move to an area where your skills are in higher demand (generally large, expensive cities), then I don't think you should be donating a massive amount.
+If you're early in your career or need to build your credentials/expertise, or move to an area where your skills are in higher demand (generally expensive cities), then I don't think you should be donating a massive amount.
 You're still at a phase where investing in yourself produces extremely high returns.

 But for myself, I'm past that phase.
 It's no longer onerous for me to invest in skill-building (training, conferences, books, etc.), I already live in SF, and I'm pretty efficient with my time.
 I could definitely use more runway, but I'm not genuinely capital-constrained here, since if you want to build a company in the Bay, capital is pretty cheap.

 In other words, past a certain point, it's not that expensive to optimize your career and you won't have unlimited capacity to absorb new capital investment.
 Once you're trained up, live in a high-demand area, and have a bit of runway, you don't really need much else.

-(Note these arguments don't apply as cleanly to capital-intensive professions such as professional gambling, daytrading, or investing.
-In those cases I do think it might make sense to delay giving until you start hitting significantly diminishing returns with your own capital.)
+(Note these arguments don't apply as elegantly to capital-intensive professions such as professional gambling, daytrading, or investing.
+In those cases I do think it might make sense to delay giving until you start hitting diminishing returns with your own capital.)

 ## Flow-through effects
-But the previous argument only considers one side of the value transfer—it only considers what you can do with the money.
-It ignores a crucial fact.
-Effective charitable giving *also* produces compounding interest **for the charitable cause itself**.
+But the previous argument only considers one side of the value transfer—it only considers what you yourself can do with the money.
+It ignores the crucial fact that effective giving *also* produces compounding interest **for the charitable cause itself**.

 Take the simple case of donating directly to the poor via [GiveDirectly](https://www.givedirectly.org/).
 If we raise more people out of poverty or enable them to acquire more education or skills, that might cost $1,000 now.
 But those people can go on to contribute to their economy, develop their community, and ultimately further reduce poverty there.